theimowski/master-thesis/docs/section-research.md

 Form fields were to be enclosed in a record type.
 Supported types for the fields were:

-* `string` - for representing text fields
+* `string` - for representing text fields,
-* `Password` - for representing passwords
+* `Password` - for representing passwords,
-* `decimal` - for representing numbers (decimal was chosen deliberately to handle both integers as well as fractions)
+* `decimal` - for representing numbers (decimal was chosen deliberately to handle both integers as well as fractions),
-* `System.Net.Mail.MailAddress` - built-in .NET type for representing email addresses
+* `System.Net.Mail.MailAddress` - built-in .NET type for representing email addresses.

 In addition to that, the module supported concept of required / optional fields.
 By default field was treated as required.